scscriptionsh/datasci611/lectures/05-Programming-and-Programming-in-R/homework-p1.md

    gives successive fibonocci numbers upon repeated invocation.

 6. The sequence (1,1) constitutes the initial condition for the Fibbonoci sequence.
+That is to say that we can't apply the rule "the next fibbonoci number is the sum of the previous two" without specifying at least two numbers to begin with.
 Write a second function that produces a function which counts up a sequence generated with an arbitrary initial condition.

    Something like this: